ThaleTheGreat/ThalesStardewValleyMods/Mod Patcher/Mod Patcher Source/Mod_Patcher_Author_Guide.md

 ### The target mod uses raw file loading

 Mod Patcher will not catch raw file loading.
-Use Asset Patcher for loose files loaded through raw file I/O.

 ### The target file is embedded in a DLL